Key Steps in Selling Your Home with a HELOC

 What happens to my HELOC when I sell my house in Illinois?

-When you sell a house in Illinois, you need to pay off any outstanding balance on your HELOC at closing.
+When you sell a house in Illinois, you must pay off any outstanding balance on your HELOC at closing.
 Most people use the money from the sale to pay off the remaining balance of the HELOC.

 Do I need to plan for paying off my HELOC when selling the property?